mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

 1. Acquisition: like the number of new signups and qualified leads, measure when someone first starts using your product or service.
 They’re great for understanding what marketing channels are working best for your company.
 2. Activation: like activation rate and time to activate, show you how well you are moving users from acquisition through that critical “aha” moment where they discover why your product is valuable to them and, in turn, provide value to your business.
 3. Engagement: like monthly active users and feature usage, measure how (and how often) users interact with your product.
 Those interactions might include sharing a song or editing their profile.
 Users who engage with your product are considered active users.
-Increasing the number of daily, weekly, and monthly active users is important for company growth—but only if you measure them right.
+Increasing the number of daily, weekly, and monthly active users is important for company growth-but only if you measure them right.
 4. Retention: like retention rate, free-to-paid conversions, and churn rate, gauge how many of your users return to your product over a certain period of time.
 These are critical metrics for your company’s growth.
 It doesn’t matter how fast you fill the top of your funnel if users are leaking out the bottom just as fast.
 5. Monetization: like net revenue retention, monthly recurring revenue, and average revenue per user, capture how well your business is turning engagement into revenue.